grinnell-cs/csc151-dh/_eboards/eboard27-3.md

 > They are to provide information for either the program displaying the text or the reader/analyst who wants to process the text computationally.

+Do we need a special program for creating markup?

+> Nope.
+You can use any program that lets you edit text files, inluding DrRacket.

+> You can also write Racket programs that create markup files.

+Is there software that makes it easier to write markup?

+> Certainly.

+> But I'm old, I use plain text editors.

 ### Other issues

 Another question
 ----------------

+_TPS_

 What would you do if you saw these ...?

 * 23-25
 * 27-28 (30?)
 * 44-45

+Comments

+* When things are hard, we try to do it with someone else.
+(Perhaps they forgot that it was not allowed.)
+* Ignore it!  or Just let them redo it.
+* Note that something is going wrong if people need to share.
+* Send a warning!
+This involves trust.
+* Sometimes it's just coincidence.

+Sam's solution

+* Reminder: This involves trust.
+* If you are one of the people whose code I showed, please talk to me.
+    * You can say "Let's pretend I didn't submit that"
+    * You can say "It's a coincidence"

+Followup question

+* What should I do with the student who asked for a token for attending last Thursday's baseball game?

 Lab
 ---